-Fig. 2. (color online) Spin-separated fission cross sections for 236 U depending on the energy of the incident neutron.
-Red line corresponds to J = 3 spin, blue line to J = 4 spin, and black line to the sum of both.
+Fig. 2. (color online) Spin-separated fission cross sections for $^{236}U^$ depending on the energy of the incident neutron.
+Red line corresponds to J = 3 spin, blue line to J = 4 spin, black line to the sum of both, respectively.

 The angular distribution of prompt γ -rays is also anisotropic [16, 17].
-However, these γ -rays are emitted not at the moment of neck rupture but by excited fission fragments after the deformation axis of the fissile nucleus has already rotated.
+However, these γ -rays are emitted not at the moment of neck rupture but by excited fission fragments after the rotation of the fissile nucleus's deformation axis has already occurred.
 An explanation for how prompt γ -rays can exhibit the ROT effect was proposed by V.V.
-Novitsky [5] based on V.M.
+Novitsky [5], based on V.M.
 Strutinsky's hypothesis [18] regarding the alignment of fission fragment spins in a plane orthogonal to the fission axis.
 According to this model, at the moment of neck rupture, the spins of the excited fission fragments align in a plane orthogonal to the deformation axis connecting the centers of mass of the two fragments.
 This spin orientation remains unchanged even as the trajectories of the fragments deviate from the original direction of the deformation axis.